tylertian123/engsci-notes/2024_winter/csc384_intro_ai/final-aidsheet-math.md

 7. Distribute $\lor$ over $\land$: $A \lor (B \land C) \iff (A \lor B) \land (A \lor C)$.
 8. Convert to clauses: remove all $\forall$ quantifiers (implicit) and break apart $\land$.

-Resolution is **refutation complete**: it can eventually prove that a clausal theory is unsatisfiable, but may not terminate when it is.
+Resolution is **refutation complete**: it can eventually prove that a clausal theory is unsatisfiable, but may not terminate when it is satisfiable.
 In general first-order unsatisfiability is semi-decidable (there exists an algorithm that correctly gives positive answers), but not decidable.